GRamya001/FarmAI/README.md

 3. Crop_recommendation is the dataset we used to train Machine learning model
 4. farmai.py contains the code to train ML model and send and receive data from firebase

+In order to run the application, install farmai app in the mobile.
+Enter the details and click on send data.
+Data gets updated in firebase database then run the farmai.py python program recommended crop is sent back to firebase.
+Now click on predict in mobile app, you can see the predicted crop.